 Health Services at Bluefield College provides students with relevant health care information, utilizing campus and community resources.

 Health Services at Bluefield College is staffed by Student Development personnel.
 Free student services include health information, minor first-aid treatment, and seasonal flu vaccinations (at designated times) administered by county health provider(s).

 All currently enrolled Bluefield College students are required by the College and/or Virginia policy to provide health information to the Office of Student Development prior to their first semester of enrollment.
-Failure to submit the completed Pre-Entrance Health Packet will result in delay of moving onto campus and/or attending classes.
+Failure to submit a completed Pre-Entrance Health Packet will result in delay of moving onto campus and/or attending classes.
+Students planning to participate in intercollegiate athletics at Bluefield College are asked to complete the Pre-Entrance Health Packet for Student-Athletes.
+All other students must complete the Standard Pre-Entrance Health Packet.

-A completed Pre-Entrance Health Packet must contain the following items:
+Completed Pre-Entrance Health Packets must contain the following items:

 The Pre-Entrance Health Packet provides a student’s health and immunization history.
 All immunizations must be up-to-date and immunization documentation must include the signature of a license health professional and appropriate dates.
 The Health Record also includes full insurance information (company and policy holder information).
 This will not be accepted as a waiver for the student health insurance.

 This also includes a Medical Consent for all students.
 These forms outline necessary medical information to be released in the event of a medical emergency.

 Bluefield College is committed to ensuring students have access to affordable, quality, and comprehensive health insurance.
 Bluefield College has been partnered with Gallagher Students Health and Special Risk for more than four years, working with students and parents, providing valuable information about student insurance.